LULA WAS A LEGEND.

 Born in 1875 in Fall Branch, Tennessee, Lula found herself widowed at a young age with a young daughter to support.
 She quickly finished business school and took a job with a Johnson City talent agency as a secretary.
 When the company relocated to the rapidly growing city of Nashville in 1904, Lula and her daughter moved with it.
 Before the age of thirty, she helped her colleague, Delong Rice, book speaking engagements, concerts, and other attractions at the newly renamed Ryman Auditorium as a stenographer and witness.

 Lula’s time with the venue would outlive her employer by decades.
 When the company dissolved in 1914, she seized the opportunity to work directly with the Ryman.
 She took a bold risk and leased the entire building as an independent agent in an era when women didn’t even have the right to vote.
 Lula filled the pews night after night with audiences hungry for the biggest names in music, theater, and entertainment.
 In 1920, the board of directors formally recognized her talent and dedication, hiring Lula to directly manage the space.

 Under Lula’s leadership, everyone who was anyone played the Ryman.
 From Katharine Hepburn to Harry Houdini, Bob Hope to the Ziegfeld Follies and countless others, the list of legends is an impressive “who’s who” of the era.
-Her vision for the Ryman was strategic and ever-evolving, branching out to include boxing matches, livestock auctions, political debates, and more.
+Her vision for the Ryman was strategic and ever-evolving, branching out to include boxing matches, political debates, and more.
 She made the Ryman a success by bringing people of Nashville what they wanted to see and hear, and we honor her commitment to distinctive programming more than a century later.
-She had a reputation for standing up for what she believed in, fighting censorship groups in court and welcoming diversity onstage and off.
+She had a reputation for standing up for what she believed in, fighting censorship groups in court, getting people in seats and booking a more diverse lineup of acts.
 In 1943, she famously agreed to let the rowdy Grand Ole Opry show put down roots in the Auditorium, and the show filled her Saturday nights -and the nation’s airwaves- with music and comedy for the rest of her career and beyond.